Samuel W. Lewis

 Samuel Winfield Lewis (October 1, 1930 – March 10, 2014) was an American diplomat.
 During a lengthy career with the United States Department of State, he served as Assistant Secretary of State for International Organization Affairs (1975–1977), U.S. ambassador to Israel (1977–1985) and Director of Policy Planning (1993–1994).
 As ambassador to Israel, Lewis played a major part in brokering the Camp David Accords between Israel and Egypt.
 He also headed the United States Institute of Peace from 1987 through 1993.

 Early life and education

-Born in Houston, Texas, Lewis received an A.B. from Yale University in 1952 and an M.A. from the Paul H. Nitze School of Advanced International Studies in 1954.
+Born in Houston, Texas, Lewis received a Bachelor of Arts from Yale University in 1952 and an M.A. from the Paul H. Nitze School of Advanced International Studies in 1954.
 Lewis initially intended on enlisting in the military, but failed his physical exam because of a bad knee.

 Career

 Lewis joined the United States Foreign Service in 1954 and served as consular officer at Naples.
 From 1955 to 1959, he was a political officer and acting principal officer in Florence.
 From 1959 to 1961, he was officer in charge of Italian Affairs in the State Department.
 From 1961 to 1962, Lewis served as Special Assistant to the United States Under Secretary of State.

 In 1963 and 1964, he was a visiting fellow at Princeton University.
 He served as Deputy Assistant Director for Technical Cooperation at the United States Agency for International Development in Rio de Janeiro, on detail, and in 1966 he was executive assistant to the Ambassador in Rio de Janeiro.
 In 1966 Lewis received the Meritorious Honor Award and USAID Meritorious Honor Award.

 In 1967 and 1968, Lewis was Assistant Director for Development in the Office of Brazilian Affairs at USAID, and in 1968, he became Deputy Director of that office.
 In 1968 and 1969, he was a senior staff member on the United States National Security Council.

 In 1969, Lewis was Special Assistant for Policy Planning in the Bureau of Inter-American Affairs, and in 1970 and 1971, he was special assistant to the Director General of the Foreign Service.

 From 1971 to 1974, Lewis was Deputy Chief of Mission at the Embassy of the United States, Kabul.
 He was Deputy Director of the Policy Planning staff from 1974 until 1975, when he became Assistant Secretary of State for International Organization Affairs.